 So folk come up to my display of recent books at my table and peruse and maybe ask questions or make comments and I may answer then there’s the repartee + badinage.
 And I realised ‘that’s the thing which is most important, it’s making contact, touching the minds & consciousness’.
 Moments to remember.
 There were plenty of them at both events.

 Particularly during & after my PA bits.
-People may comment and react to my books but it’s amazing looking from the ‘stage’ into their faces and to see what both organisers, (Dave Kirby at SuB & Sonia Serrao at SoB said was so lovely) the audience- attention and silence at certain points.
-Neither audience knew what to expect although my handout (beautifully printed at rjprinters in Maldon) did go some way to explain what I was about to do, then did.
+People may comment and react to my books but it’s amazing looking from the ‘stage’ into the the audience’ faces and to see both their attention and silence at certain points.
+Neither audience knew what to expect although my handout (beautifully printed at r j printers in Maldon) did go some way to explain what I was about to do, then did.
 In both venues the audiences were very patient and forgiving and 4 folk said they really enjoyed it at SuB.

-I love the image which The Ladies Of The Press took of YSI seated.
-It shows the attention given by the audience and the Japanese kimono which features a bit later on.
+I love the image which The Ladies Of The Press took of Young Shrewd Idiot seated.
+It shows the attention given by the audience and the hanging Japanese kimono which features a bit later on.
 They also took a short vid of him ‘dancing’ with The Red Dress which I shall try to post soon (the tech is beyond me, I’ll get my mate Dave to elp me).
 It’s lovely because the dress was falling from the coat hanger (not part of the plan) and I tenderly readjust it back onto the coat hanger.
 Much more tenderly than am renowned for!

 One woman (Renée O’Drobinak of The Ladies of the Press) who is obviously big into theatre came up after and said it had an Ancient quality, ‘like Greek’.
 I think she meant the overall drama but also the humour & pathos together in one piece.